Ashcroft v. American Civil Liberties Union: Child Online Protection Act

+Lower court rulings

-Opponents of COPA argued that child pornography was already illegal, and COPA would not be effective because it would waste too much time going after individual sites within the US that could simply set up shop overseas if shut down.
+Opponents of COPA argued that child pornography was already illegal in any medium, and COPA would not be effective because it would waste too much time going after individual sites within the US that could simply set up shop overseas if shut down.
 It was also argued that COPA would infringe upon the rights of adults to receive legal (but perhaps inappropriate for children) content voluntarily, and that COPA was not the least pervasive or most efficient way to protect children from inappropriate online content.

-Procedural history

 In 1999, Judge Lowell A. Reed Jr. of the Eastern District of Pennsylvania granted a preliminary injunction blocking enforcement of COPA.
 This ruling was appealed to the U.S. Court of Appeals for the Third Circuit.
 In 2000, the circuit court upheld the preliminary injunction against COPA because it was impossible to apply "contemporary community standards" to the Internet.
 This decision was appealed to the Supreme Court, which granted certiorari.

 First opinion of the Supreme Court

-In May 2002, the Supreme Court, in a 8–1 decision, affirmed the injunction against enforcement of COPA enacted by the circuit court, but ultimately ruled that the statute could not be invalidated because of its vague and overbroad definition of "contemporary community standards" in the Miller Test for obscenity that had already been affirmed by precedent.
+In May 2002, the Supreme Court, in an 8–1 decision, affirmed the injunction against enforcement of COPA enacted by the circuit court, but ultimately ruled that the statute could not be invalidated because of its vague and overbroad definition of "contemporary community standards" in the Miller Test for obscenity that had already been affirmed by precedent.
 Furthermore, the circuit court should not have held that defining that term was impossible.
 Thus, the majority voted to remand the case back to the circuit court to discuss that matter further.